-To our knowledge, AMAA [3] is the state-of-the-art method for sphere set approximation (see Fig. 8).
-We compare our results to AMAA results, based on visual and geometric error, and in applications of shadow computation and proximity query.
+To our knowledge, AMAA [3] is the state-of-the-art method for sphere set approximation (see Figure 8).
+We compare our result to AMAA's, based on visual and geometric error, and in applications of shadow computation and proximity query.
 We use the author's software, available at http://isg.cs.tcd.ie/spheretree/.

 Figure 15 shows some individual objects and assembled scenes, using shadow rendering from [17].
-More examples are shown in Fig. 16.
-The construction time for one of the models, the "Armadillo", using clustering over 5000 points is documented in Fig. 9.
-Our computation time is not much larger than AMAA's, but yields a significantly better approximation.
+More examples are shown in Figure 16.
+Construction time for one of the models, "Armadillo", using clustering over 5000 points is documented in Figure 9.
+Our computation time is not much more than AMAA's, but yields a significantly better approximation.